This resource is for service providers who are engaging with interpreters in transcultural situations.

 Navigating this resource

-This resource is comprised of three sections.
-Navigate the sections by selecting the headings above.
+This resource has three sections.
+Navigate the sections by selecting the headings above or use the links below.

 OVERVIEW: Orientate yourself to policy requirements.
 Consider the role of the interpreter, and explore ways for facilitating access to interpreting services.